pasws18/documentation/setupguide/setupguide.md

 #### Install the project dependencies

-Run the following command from inside the `pastub2019mobileapp` directory:
+Run the following command from inside the extracted directory:

 ```sh
 npm install